JetBrains/Exposed/docs/README.md

 ## Welcome to **Exposed**, an ORM framework for [Kotlin](https://github.com/JetBrains/kotlin).

+Exposed is a lightweight SQL library on top of JDBC driver for Kotlin language.
+Exposed has two flavors of database access: typesafe SQL wrapping DSL and lightweight Data Access Objects (DAO).

 With EXPOSED you can have two levels of databases Access. you would like to use exposed because the database access includes wrapping DSL and a lightweigh data access object.
 Also our official Mascot is Cuttlefish whick is well known for its outstanding mimicry ability that enables it to blend seamlessly in any environment.
 Similar to our Mascot, EXPOSED can be used to mimc a variety of database engines and help you build data base applications without hard Dependencies on any specific database engine and switch between them with verry little or no changes.

 ## Supported Databases